leadbassist/Forex_Algo/README.md

 venv/
 *.pkl - meaning all pickle files

-they are included at the first commit. but no more pickle files will be uploaded in the repo.
+the pickle files are included at the first commit. but no more pickle files will be uploaded in the repo.